nathants/s4/readme.md

     merge shuffled data.

-    - map a bash cmd n:1 over every dir in indir putting result in outdir.
+    - map a bash cmd n:1 over every key in indir putting result in outdir.
+    - indir will be listed recursively to find keys to map.
     - cmd receives file paths via stdin and returns data via stdout.
-    - each cmd receives all keys for a numeric prefix.
+    - each cmd receives all keys with the same name or numeric prefix
-    - output name is the numeric prefix.
+    - output name is that name

 positional arguments: